-During the past few years, the IMPERIAL CIRCUS has toured in the United States, Puerto Rico, the Dominican Republic, Venezuela, Brazil, Chile, Argentina, Uruguay, Paraguay, England, Scotland, Australia and the 2008-2009 season will once again bring the show to Peru, Panama, Ecuador, Bolivia, Lebanon, Russia, Latvia, Lithuania, Estonia and many other countries.
+During past years, the IMPERIAL CIRCUS has toured in the United States, Puerto Rico, the Dominican Republic, Venezuela, Brazil, Chile, Argentina, Uruguay, Paraguay, England, Scotland, Australia, Peru, Panama, Ecuador, Bolivia, Lebanon, Russia, Latvia, Lithuania, Estonia and many other countries.
 There are currently two television specials under way along with an international marketing plan for DVD and other merchandise items.
-The IMPERIAL CIRCUS currently has FIVE touring divisions and features performers from Beijing, Shenyang, Nanjing, Hefei and other cities in China along with special guests from Moscow and St. Petersburg in Russia and Paris, France.
+The IMPERIAL CIRCUS currently has FIVE touring divisions and features performers from Beijing, Tianjin, Hangzhou, Shenyang, Nanjing, Hefei and other cities in China along with special guests from Moscow and St. Petersburg, Russia as well as Paris, France.

 ABOUT OUR CHINESE PERFORMERS: The Chinese circus is a favorite form of art among the Asian people.
 It has a long history with a distinct national style, evolving from the Chinese peoples' everyday life and working experience.
 Hence, the evolution to this edition of the IMPERIAL CIRCUS featuring many superstars from China.